Semrush Pricing (2026) — Which Plan is Best for You?

 On the Starter plan, you can track up to 50 AI prompts across platforms such as ChatGPT, AI Overviews, Google AI Mode and Gemini.

 This should be enough for most small businesses and solo site owners focusing on branded terms or a limited set of key services.
-However, if you’re monitoring a large number of prompt variations or managing multiple sites, you may find this limit restrictive and need to upgrade to a higher Semrush One plan.
+However, if you’re monitoring a large number of prompt variations or managing multiple sites, you may find this limit restrictive and need to upgrade to a more expensive Semrush One plan.

 The number of pages you can crawl